Mbk10201/-SBOX-Discord-API-/README.md

  - Packages ->
  - Click on + and enter (eurorp.discord_api_utility) without ```( )```

-> After we need to add the api urls to the whitelist of your gamemode
+> After we need to add the api uri's to the whitelist of your gamemode
  - S&Box editor ->
  - Right click on your gamede ->
  - Project Settings ->